BraveSirRobin/amqphp/demos/thumper/README.md

 implementations:

- 1. There are no Thumper base classes, BaseAmqp, BaseConsumer - these are  mostly to deal  with setting  up the  broker environment  amd in Amqphp you've got  the Factory component which takes  care of most of this.
+ 1. There are no Thumper base classes, BaseAmqp, BaseConsumer - these are  mostly to deal  with setting  up the  broker environment  and in Amqphp you've got  the Factory component which takes  care of most of this.
  2.  php-amqplib has  no way of receiving rejected  messages (at least